 As I mentioned at the beginning of this article, I did some research while writing this topic, as I and any other blogger always do.
 The problem I found was that there were so many bad tips out there, that was there simply to have a bigger list for people to read, not useful.

 One of those things was to turn off DHCP on your router.
 The point here is that devices that connect to your network should not automatically get an IP address, something they need to use the network and internet.
 No, someone else, like an administrator or a family member should give the device a static IP (having a static IP means having the same IP all the time).

 Think about all those times that you have had friends over.
 What if you were to manually give their phones an IP address so that they could use your home network?
 It would be a nightmare.

 MAC Filtering is almost the same.
-This means that you only have approved MAC addresses in your network and no other devices are able to connect to the network.
-This would also be an extreme measure that normal folks like you and me doesn’t have to bother with.
+This means that you only have approved MAC addresses in your network and no other devices can connect to the network.
+This would also be an extreme measure that normal folks like you and me don’t have to bother with.

 So, if you read that you should turn off your DHCP, don’t.
 It’s not necessary at all.